ClimateSmartAgCollab/DRT_Design_Document/docs/README.md

 # Documentation

-Use this directory to capture architecture notes, decision records, and design diagrams for the DaRT platform.
+Use this directory to capture architecture notes, decision records, and design diagrams for the DRT platform.
 Suggested structure:

 - `architecture/` – high-level diagrams, ADRs, and data flow docs
 - `api/` – endpoint descriptions, example requests/responses